dalitica/dalitica/README.md

 🌱 **Power BI Dashboards:**
 Explore our Power BI dashboards that showcase stunning data visualizations and in-depth analysis of various business scenarios.

-**Custom Dashboards:**
+👀**Custom Dashboards:**
-👀 Watch some of our videos sharing some of our developed custom dashboards using HTML, JavaScript and Python.
+Watch some of our videos sharing some of our developed custom dashboards using HTML, JavaScript and Python.

 **SQL Scripts:**
 Access our SQL scripts that provide robust database solutions for data management and retrieval.